ethering/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 - Cluster access, where many compute nodes can access the files.
 FUSE-mounted filesystems are per-host and cannot be accessed from other hosts without additional infrastructure.
 - In general, lots of concurrent requests can cause stability issues on a resource-constrained system.
 Keep in mind, this is an early release and stability will increase.
-- If you have terabytes of data in BaseSpace, doing a "find" command or recursive "ls" or recursive "grep" on the mount is not recommended: it is likely to start consuming many GB of RAM and crash when the RAM runs out.
-Yes, we'll handle this better soon!
+- If you have terabytes of data in BaseSpace, doing a "find" command or recursive "ls" or recursive "grep" on the mount is not recommended: it is likely to start consuming many GB of RAM and may crash when the memory runs out.